Warm-Starting Iterative Gaussian Processes for Faster Sequential Inference

-\begin{enumerate} \item Propose 5000 new input locations. \cite{sampling_from_gp_posteriors} suggests a mix of random sampling strategies to efficiently explore the feature space, locate the maximum, and capture features at the Nyquist frequency.
+\begin{enumerate} \item Propose 5000 new input locations. \citet{sampling_from_gp_posteriors} suggests a mix of random sampling strategies to efficiently explore the feature space, locate the maximum, and capture features at the Nyquist frequency.
 Using their strategy, 10\% of the new locations are exploration points uniformly sampled in the input space.
-The remaining 90\% are distributed according to $\mathcal{N}\left(0,\left(\frac{l}{2}\right)^2\right)$ centred on the known data points with a preference towards the higher scoring known points.
+The remaining 90\% are sampled from $\mathcal{N}\left(0,\left(\frac{l}{2}\right)^2\right)$ distributions centered on the known data points, with each center selected with probability proportional to its value.
 This exploits known points so that a large proportion of newly proposed locations are located around the higher scoring known points on the objective function.

 \item Each of the 100 GP posterior samples is evaluated at these 5000 input locations.
 The highest point on each posterior sample is recorded.
 This process of proposing 5000 new locations and selecting the highest on each posterior sample is repeated 30 times, to obtain 30 highest points for each posterior sample.